liuyehcf/BlogSource/_unposts/Interview.md

 **Device Rule Center:**

-1. Device warnings
+1. How many types of device warnings are there?
-    * Device online/offline
-    * Battery dead
-    * Cpu/Memory/Disk
+    * Device online/offline, Battery dead, Cpu/Memory/Disk pressure
-1. Message Routing
+1. What's the function of message route?
+    * The function of a message route is to deliver specific messages that are required by a single service from quantities of messages.
+1. Why not just use the message middleware?
-    * Offer more flexibility in routing message than the message middleware like kafka or rocketmq
+    * Offers more flexibility in routing messages than message middleware platforms like Kafka or RocketMQ, allowing for the provision of more complex rules based on the structural characteristics of the device messages.

 **Compile-engine:**

-1. What components does it have?
+1. What components does the compiler framework have?
-    * A Lexical Analyzer
+    * A lexical analyzer, parses the original content into a sequence of tokens.
-    * A Grammar Parser, supports several types of grammar analysis algorithm, like, LL1(Left-to-right, Leftmost derivation), LALR(Look-Ahead, Left-to-right, Rightmost Derivation), LR1(Left-to-Right, Rightmost derivation)
+    * A Grammar Parser, supports several types of grammar analysis algorithm, like, LL1(Left-to-right, Leftmost derivation), LALR(Look-Ahead, Left-to-right, Rightmost Derivation), LR1(Left-to-Right, Rightmost derivation).
-1. What features does the compile framework have?
+1. What features does the compiler framework have?
-    * NFA (Non-Deterministic Finite Automaton) and DFA (Deterministic Finite Automaton)
 1. What's the most difficult thing you've encountered when implementing it?
     * The most challenging aspect, in my opinion, is defining an unambiguous grammar for a specific language.
 I've gained insights from many mature languages, such as Java.